MakeSchool-Tutorials/Habitual-Swift4/P06-Adding-a-Collection-View/content.md

 >[action]
 > In our new xib file, drag an *image view* from the object library and name it *habitImage*.
 Move it to inside the cell and then contrain the new *image view* to be the size of the cell itself.
 I know this is alot of stuff to do, but you definately can do this!
 As a hint, make sure to set your image view's auto layout *constraints to 0 on all sides*.

-Our new cell class is also going to need to use a reuse identifier to be set also:
+Our new cell class is also going to need to use a reuse identifier to be set also and our imageView's content mode needs to be set to Aspect Fill :

 >[action]
 > Select the *collectionViewCell* and then in the *attributes inspector*, set the *identifier* to *habit image cell*.
+Then click the *imageView* and then click on the *attributes inspector* and set the *content mode* to *Aspect Fill*

 Now we are on our way to be able to write some code!